 Today is Day 2 of the second time.

 My husband, donning his Han Solo jacket and Sorels, ducked out at five a.m. to catch the el train downtown.
-Working from home is optional for him, but working from home is a feat with three girls roaming around, getting all up in his business.
+Working from home is an option for him, but working from home is a feat with three girls roaming around, getting all up in his business.
 “Daddy, what are you doing now?”

 So, he’s out.

 It’s just the girls and I again, for Day 2.

 I’m in bliss.
 The stolen days, hibernating with my daughters are a present.